andrew-hossack/dash-tools/README.md

 Below are common usage examples.
 For a more in-depth tutorial on writing apps for Plotly Dash, see the [Plotly Dash Documentation](https://dash.plotly.com/layout).
 For information about dash-tools commands, read the [_Commands_](#commands) section.

 ### **Creating A New Project**

+> _For a more in-depth tutorial on using dash-tools, check out the [Create and Upload Your App](/docs/Configuring-Your-App.md) document!_

 Creating a new Dash project is very simple.
 The following command will create a new directory called "MyDashApp":